 Get on your starting spot early.
 Remember, we’re fishing just a short distance from the fish.
 They’re straight under us, and they’re going to be spooky.
 Drill a few holes, then let the area calm down a bit.
 Oftentimes it will take a little while before fish in shallow water will start biting after you’ve popped some holes.

-Once you’re set up, don’t move any more than you need to.
+Once you’re set-up, don’t move any more than you need to.
 Even if you’re quiet, the fish will detect movement and get spooked again.
 Remember, the fish might be just three or four feet below you.
 Oftentimes you’ll be able to see them down there.

-If bluegills or yellow bass or the like are the target, go with tiny baits.
+If bluegills or yellow bass or the like are the targets, go with tiny baits.
 Panfish such as bluegills and sunfish like smaller baits because they have small mouths.
 Northland has tungsten jigs in several different configurations that are outstanding for panfish.
 Tungsten jigs are tiny, but heavy for their physical size.
 That means they look small, which the fish like, but fish heavy, which an angler likes.

 If crappies are what you’re after, go with a bigger bait.
-Usually a sixteenth ounce presentation will do the job.
+Usually, a sixteenth-ounce presentation will do the job.
 Crappies often prefer a bait tipped with a small minnow.

 Small baits fish better on small diameter line.
-Three pound test Floroice is strong and easy to handle, and the fish can’t see it very well.
+Three-pound test Floroice is strong and easy to handle, and the fish can’t see it very well.

 When you’re convinced that it’s time to get on the ice, keep these ideas in mind and you’ll increase your chances for success on early ice panfish.

-To see new and old episodes of Fishing the Midwest television, fishing articles and videos, visit fishingthemidwest.com
+To see new and old episodes of Fishing the Midwest television, fishing articles, and videos, visit fishingthemidwest.com